SirRob1997/robinschmidt.github.io/content/post/second-order.md

 # Introduction

 This blog post ommits some citations due to visualisation purposes, for a full list of references please refer to the {{% staticref "files/paper_large_scale.pdf" "newtab" %}}whitepaper version{{% /staticref %}} which was written for a seminar during my graduate studies.

+With recent advances in machine learning the size of training data and the size of deep neural network models is heavily increasing which raises demand for better performing optimization algorithms.
+Common approaches are either improving the computational steps of the optimization algorithms or introducing parallel computing to speed up convergence.
+Using a fixed mini-batch size for each process in parallel computing causes the mini-batch size of the overall system to linearly scale with the number of processes.
+As the mini-batch size increases past a threshold the validation accuracy decreases.
+Other works tried to overcome this by varying the learning rate and batch size over epochs.
+Now, [^1] tries to tackle this large mini-batch problem with taking a more mathematically rigorous approach where they assume that large mini-batches become more statistically stable which introduces advantages for second-order optimization methods.

 # Notation